 - position Associate Head Coach/Special Teams Coordinator

-Pete Lembo is in his second season at South Carolina.
+Pete Lembo is in his third season at South Carolina.
 He was named the Gamecocks’ associate head coach/special teams coordinator on Dec.
 27, 2020.

 In his first season with the Gamecocks, the Gamecocks blocked four kicks (three punts and a field goal), tied for second in the SEC and tied for 10th in the country.
 The last time Carolina blocked four or more kicks in a season came in 2014.
 The three blocked punts tied for the SEC lead, tied for seventh in the nation and are the most since blocking three in 2000.
 The Gamecocks did not surrender a blocked kick.
 The last time that occurred was in 2017.
 South Carolina averaged 24.0 yards per kick return, the school’s second-best mark since joining the SEC in 1992 (25.8 in 2016).
 South Carolina’s kickoff return defense allowed just 18.2-yards per return, the school’s best mark since 1998 (16.1) and the third-best mark since joining the SEC in 1992 (15.6 in 1997).
 Juju McDowell earned a spot on the Freshman All-SEC team as a return specialist.